QualiSystems/cloudshell-logging/README.md

 Note that this change is only valid for that virtual environment, so if you upgrade the shell or the script, CloudShell will create a new virtual environment that uses the default values.

 We use tox and pre-commit for testing.
-[Services description](https://github.com/QualiSystems/cloudshell-package-repo-template#description-of-services)
+For details, click [here](https://github.com/QualiSystems/cloudshell-package-repo-template#description-of-services).